zanonmark/Google-4-TbSync/README.md

 A full working version ~~could probably be ready by~~ ~~June / July 2021~~ ~~September~~ ~~the end of 2021~~ will be ready a few months after the new TbSync is released.

 **Thunderbird 102+ users please note**.
-Google-4-TbSync 0.4.x runs much slower than 0.3.0 (in my tests it performs 7x slower!).
-This is a known issue.
-Please see [FAQ](https://github.com/zanonmark/Google-4-TbSync/wiki/FAQ-(Frequently-Asked-Questions)) for details.
+Google-4-TbSync 0.4.x runs much slower than 0.3.x (in my tests it performs 7x slower!).
+This is a known issue, please see [FAQ](https://github.com/zanonmark/Google-4-TbSync/wiki/FAQ-(Frequently-Asked-Questions)) for details.
+Upgrading to 0.5.x will greatly improve things, especially when upgrading an addressbook.

 ## How to use it